 People drink alcohol for several reasons.
 Some drink it simply for pleasure.
 Others drink alcohol because they are passing through tough times and need something to help them forget.
 Whatever your reason for drinking alcohol, the health implications are the same.
-It can be easy to overlook the negative effects of alcohol when you consider the pleasure it brings, but the short and long-term health effects cannot be denied.
+It can be easy to overlook the adverse effects of alcohol when you consider the pleasure it brings, but the short and long-term health effects cannot be denied.

 From the very moment you take the first sip of that alcoholic beverage, the negative effect begins.
-While the occasional glass of wine may not be a problem, over time, it begins to have an effect on your system, compromising both your mental and physical health.
+While the occasional glass of wine may not be a problem, over time, it begins to have an impact on your system, compromising both your mental and physical health.